 The thing is, it may not be very easy to define it, especially in the beginning.
 To do that you will need a lot of clarity about what you want in your life.
 If you’ve never done it before, my advice is to start with 2-5 year vision and then, when you make annual goals review, adjust and extend your vision until you reach 20-25 year vision.

 One thing that can help you is answering the question “what will not change in the next 25 years?”.
 What are the things in this so rapidly changing world that you want and will always want?
 Love?
 Peace?
 Wealth?
 Think about it.

-In the same time, although the vision goal is a big/distant goal, sometimes you may have a clear idea and strategy about how you can reach it.
-A good example for that are the vision goals about finances.
-For example: “I want to be rich in 20 years!”
+In the same time, although the vision is big and distant, sometimes you may have a clear idea and strategy about how you can reach it.
+A good example for that is the vision about finances.
+For example: “I want to be financially independent in 20 years!”

 This doesn’t mean you won’t change the strategy or investment products over the years, but it means that from the current perspective it is quite clear how you’re going to achieve it.

-In one sentence: Vision goals represent your vision for future life and describe what you want for the next X years.
+In one sentence: Visions represent your vision for future life and describe what you want for the next X years.

 This is a measurable type of goal that is defined by action.
 It can be started and achieved following a plan of one or more next steps (actions).
 That’s why when you define it you have to answer the “how” question.
 Action goal is defined by:

 - Action (what a surprise 🙂 )

 - Criteria so you can be 100% sure when it is done

 An action goal is what you need to achieve in order to make the next big step towards your Vision.
 In the best case, it is a 90-day goal, i.e. you make a plan to achieve it in 90 days.